calvin-seamons/digital-wanderer/WARP.md

 ## Project Overview

 Digital Wanderer is a 3D first-person exploration experience built with React Three Fiber.
-Players navigate through three thematically distinct "islands" (Nature, Industrial, Abstract), each with unique visual post-processing effects conveying different artistic moods.
+Players navigate through three thematically distinct worlds (The Pastoral, The Machine, Synthesis), each with unique visual post-processing effects conveying different artistic moods representing the cultural shift from nature worship to industrial modernity to environmental synthesis.

 ## Commands